sovware/directorist/readme.txt

 >👨 __Simply the BEST directory plugin__

 >10 stars – no joke.
 >I tried several plugins, including paid ones on that canyon costing over 60 bucks, they did not satisfy at all.
 Directorist is super customizable, the devs are really helpful and the prices or their extensions are very reasonable.
-Would recommend to anyone who is looking for a directory plugin.
+Would recommend it to anyone who is looking for a directory plugin.
 Even without paid upgrades, it’s a true beast!
 - By @collin43

 >💁 __Perfect for our project!__